Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Results and Discussion

 \subsection{Example 2: investigation of CNN parameters for fluid flow analyses with autoencoder}

-{ In this section, let us investigate the influence on CNN parameters for fluid flow analyses using CNN-AE.
+In this section, let us investigate the influence on CNN parameters for fluid flow analyses using CNN-AE.
 Here are the parameters we focus in this study; \begin{enumerate} \item Size of the filter for the convolutional operation (section \ref{sec:sizefilter}). \item Compression rate of CNN-AE (section \ref{sec:comprate}). \item Padding operation for the convolutional operation (section \ref{sec:padding}). \item Input placements of supplemental scalar value (section \ref{sec:2Dplace}). \item Methods to reduce/expand the dimension of the data (section \ref{sec:dimredexp}). \begin{enumerate} \item Up-sampling vs transposed convolution (dimension expansion) \item Max vs average pooling (dimension reduction) \end{enumerate} \end{enumerate}

 Hereafter, we use a vorticity field of two-dimensional decaying homogeneous isotropic turbulence as the input and output attribute of the AE.
-Since it contains various scales of structures and also the data is generated with the biperiodical boundary condition, it can be regarded as a suitable example for us to establish a benchmark investigation of CNN parameters, such as filter size, padding operation, and etc.
+Since it contains various scales of structures and also the data \fg{are} generated with the biperiodical boundary condition, it can be regarded as a suitable example for us to establish a benchmark investigation of CNN parameters, such as filter size, padding operation, and \fg{so on.}